ArbitrumFoundation/governance/docs/overview.md

 Governance is responsible for the following assets:

-- **Treasury** - a portion of the tokens is allocated to the DAO.
+- **Treasury** - a portion of the tokens allocated to the DAO.
 - **Arb One contracts** - these contracts are deployed on Ethereum Mainnet.
 Governance holds upgradability rights over these contracts.
 - **Arb Nova contracts** - these contracts are deployed on Ethereum Mainnet.
 Governance holds upgradability rights over these contracts.
-- **Arb One L2 parameters** - All Arbitrum chains have a chain owner that can set certain parameters.
+- **Arb One L2 parameters** - All Arbitrum chains have a chain "owner" that can set certain parameters.
 Read more [here](https://github.com/OffchainLabs/nitro/blob/master/precompiles/ArbOwner.go).
 Governance has control over the chain owner.
 - **Arb Nova L2 parameters** - same as Arb One L2 parameters.
 - **Governance contracts** - Governance has the ability to upgrade and modify itself.